 For more details about how the homestead exemption works in Wisconsin, see The Wisconsin Homestead Exemption.

 Federal disability benefits and fire insurance proceeds are 100% exempt.
 Accident insurance proceeds are 100% exempt.
-Unmatured life insurance and annuity contracts are exempt up to $150,000.
+Unmatured life insurance and annuity contracts are exempt.
+Dividends from unmatured life insurance and annuity contracts are exempt up to $150,000 (but only up to $4,000 if issued less than 2 years prior to filing).
 Life insurance payments are 100% exempt.
 Wis.
 Stat.
 Ann. § 815.18.

 To learn more, visit The Wisconsin Motor Vehicle Exemption in Bankruptcy.

 Wisconsin has adopted the Uniform Partnership Act provision exempting a partner’s interest in specific partnership property.
 Wis.
 Stat.
 Ann. § 178.21.

 Pensions are exempt for certain municipal employees, certain firefighters and police officers, military personnel, and public employees.
 Wis.
 Stat.
 Ann. § 815.18.

 Tax exempt retirement accounts (such as 401ks and IRAs) are exempt as per the federal rules.
 For current amounts, see Your Retirement Plan in Bankruptcy.